manideepk90/grace/guides/patterns/patterns.md

 ### Required ConnectorIntegration Implementations

-Don't forget to implement these connector flows:
+Don't forget to implement these connector flows if applicable:
 - `PaymentReject`
 - `PaymentApprove`
 - `PaymentAuthorizeSessionToken`